-The age distribution data for the Crafton Hills College service area revealed a significant opportunity for growth.
+163 The age distribution data for the Crafton Hills College service area revealed a significant opportunity for growth.
 As Figure 2 reveals, the community has a relatively high percentage of residents aged 50 and older, at 27.3% of the estimated 858,766 residents in the service area.

-However, there is also growth in the youngest population.
-Those under aged 17 totaled 28 percent of the total population.
-The traditional college-aged student, ages 18-24, numbers 11.6 percent, and those 25-29 years old totaled 7.3 percent.
+166 However, there is also growth in the youngest population.
+Those under aged 17 totaled 28 percent, and those 25-29 years old totaled 7.3 percent.
 Forty-seven percent of the population in the CHC service area was under the age of 30.
-With 30 to 50-year-olds constituting another 25 percent of the population, the College will continue to be a vital force in workforce development for its surrounding communities.
+With 30 to 50-year-olds constituting another 25